rainerbrendle/Blue-River/README.md

 ### Transactional Guarantees, Fail-Fast/Fail-Over
 Since we are recording history, there is no roll-back, there only is a roll-forward model.
 We always recover from replica and we only move forward in time.
-Errors must be processded using exception handling and can create new workflows as any action can create further workflows.
+Errors must be processded using exception handling and can create new workflows as any action can create further workflows.\

+# Colors
+## White Pages, Business Nwtwork
+## Yellow Pages: End Points of Messages, Swim Lanes
+## Blue Pages : Paperwork
+## Red Tape : Rules

 >